starship/starship/docs/advanced-config/README.md

 advanced configuration techniques used in starship.

 ::: warning
-The configurations in this section may not are subject to change in future releases of Starship.
+The configurations in this section are subject to change in future releases of Starship.
 :::

 ## Custom pre-prompt and pre-execution Commands in Bash